-Any registered student group, college board, or recognized student government association can facilitate their elections or referenda through the All-Campus Elections Commission.
-By utilizing the Commission for your elections, you promise to those affected by your group that their voice matters, and that their leadership represents them.
-By requesting a referendum, you show the opinions of the student body to the campus community.
+Any registered student group, college board, or recognized student government association can facilitate their elections or referendum through Campus Elections.
+By utilizing Campus Elections for your elections, you promise to those represented and impacted by your group that their voice matters, and that their leadership represents them.
+By requesting a referendum, you ask for members of the student body to share their opinions.

-If you have questions about the Commission facilitating your election or referenda, please contact the Commission at firstname.lastname@example.org
+If you have questions about your election or referenda, please contact the Campus Elections Team at CampusElections@umn.edu

-Referenda are statements requested by a registered student group that, if passed through the Election Rules, represent an opinion of the student body.
-Voters vote either in favor or against a referendum, and the language of the referendum must be formatted to reflect this choice.
+Referendum are statements requested by a registered student group that, if passed through the Election Rules, represent an opinion of the student body.
+Voters vote either in favor or against referendum, and the language of referendum must be formatted to reflect this choice.

-Passed referenda are not binding decisions on behalf of the University of Minnesota.
+Passed referendum are not binding decisions on behalf of the University of Minnesota.

-Any registered student group at the University of Minnesota - Twin Cities may request that a referendum be placed on the all-campus elections ballot.
-The Commission uses a request form that gathers the language of the referendum, which group is sponsoring it, and who can vote for or against the referendum.
+Any currently registered student group at the University of Minnesota - Twin Cities may request that referendum be placed on the All-Campus Elections ballot.
+The Campus Elections Team uses a request form that gathers the language of the referendum and which group is the referendum sponsor.

 Steps for Referendum Request

-- Complete and submit the Referendum Request Form, linked here.
+Complete and submit the Referendum Request Form, linked here: Referendum Request Form

-- The Organizational Liaison Commissioner will reach out to the form submitter to discuss further about the referendum.
+The Campus Elections Team will reach out to the form submitter to further discuss the referendum.
 They will establish a primary contact for your student group.
-The Commissioner may also have you revise the language of the referendum for clarity.
-Remember that referenda must be phrased so that voters vote either in favor or against the referendum.
+The Campus Elections Team may also have you revise the language of the referendum for clarity.
+Remember that a referendum must be a single, yes-no question that addresses one topic.

-- Once the Commission approves the language of your referendum, the Commission will give you a signature endorsement form.
-You must collect 400 signatures from currently-enrolled U of M students (name, Internet ID, signature, date) and return them to the Commission before you may begin campaigning.
+Once your group has met with the the Campus Elections Team, the Commission will give you a digital signature endorsement form.
+You must collect 1000 signatures from currently-enrolled U of M students (name, Internet ID, signature, date).

-As the starting point for your election, the Commission uses a voting request form to collect information about how you want to facilitate your election.
-The request includes information about what positions are available, who your voters are, who is eligible to run in your elections, how votes should be tallied and how ties should be broken, and any additional processes you have for your elections.
+As the starting point for your election, two officers of your group are required to have a voting request meeting with the Campus Elections Team.
+At the voting request meeting the Campus Elections Team will collect information about how you want to facilitate your election.
+This includes information about what positions are available, who your voters are, who is eligible to run in your elections, how votes should be tallied and how ties should be broken, and any additional processes you have for your elections.

-Contact the Commission at email@example.com for more details.
+Contact the Campus Elections Team at CampusElections@umn.edu for more details.

 Steps for Voting Request

-2. The Organizational Liaison Commissioner will reach out to you to schedule a meeting to discuss your voting request and any events the Commission may host in coordination with you.
+2. The Campus Elections Team will reach out to you to schedule a meeting to discuss your voting request.

 Please bring to this meeting:

-- One member of your organization who can serve as a true-neutral (i.e., not running for election, no perceived or actual conflict of interest) representative to the Commission; this will be your group’s elections representative
+One member of your organization who can serve as an Elections Liaison (i.e., not running for election, no perceived or actual conflict of interest) on the Campus Elections Team.

-3. After the meeting, the Commission will set up all the necessary forms and documents for your election.
-The Organizational Liaison Commissioner will confirm with your group’s membership officer and elections representative.
+3. After the meeting, the Campus Elections Team will set up all the necessary forms and documents for your election.